cforbes1/Go-SQLMock-Test-Example/README.md

 __-----OR-----__

-- You can either clone the repo, or simply just download a zip file and transfer the `store_test.go`
+- Download the repo as a zip file and transfer the `store_test.go`
 - RENAME the file based on the dialect of SQL you're using:
   - `mysqlstore_test.go` if you're using MySQL
   - `postgressqlstore_test.go` if you're using PostgresSQL